cfug/dio/README.md

 ### Supports Async tasks in Interceptors

-Interceptors not only support  synchronous tasks , but also supports asynchronous tasks, for example:
+Interceptors not only support synchronous tasks, but also supports asynchronous tasks, for example:

 ```dart
   dio.interceptor.request.onSend = (Options options) async{